customink/webpack-react-graph/README.md

 written.
 To avoid including the graph in the distributable of an application's webpack build, use a path such as `../graph`.

+### legend

+When this is set to true, four nodes are added to the generated graph.
+Each is of a different color, with a label that gives a shorthand for the highlight color indicates

 # TODO

 1. Add release notes.
 2. Write unit tests for remaining untested functions.
-3. Add a legend explaining what the colors of the nodes mean.
-4. Make the options for rendering the graph configurable.
+3. Make the options for rendering the graph configurable.